lamantin-group/fastpush/README.md

 ### Example

-For more complicated examples of using this library, you can check implementation of CLI tool at [`src/cli/publish.ts`](https://github.com/lamantin-group/publish/blob/master/src/cli/publish.ts) that distributed with `@lamantin/fastpush`
+For more complicated examples, you can check implementation of CLI tool at [`src/cli/publish.ts`](https://github.com/lamantin-group/publish/blob/master/src/cli/publish.ts) that distributed with this library

 ```